astonastonaston/peract/README.md

 python train.py
 ```

-Or, you can feed command line arguments to override the configs:
+Or, you can feed command line arguments to override the configs in the file:

 ```bash
 export PERACT_ROOT=$(pwd)